Naiad, a Gemini-powered Data Storytelling Assistant for Slides

 The Challenge

-How can AI assist students in their data storytelling?
+How can AI assist students in telling their data story through slide decks?

-Our work, therefore, aims to find out if AI and in particular, Gemini can have an effect on students' slide creation processes to tell a better data story.
+Our work, therefore, aims to investigate if AI and in particular, Gemini can have an effect on students' slide creation processes and in particular, data storytelling.
+Can it help students create a story faster and would this be effective?

-Does AI have an effect on student’s slide creation processes during slide deck creation?
+Can AI have an effect on student’s slide creation processes especially data storytelling during slide deck creation?

 The Value I Delivered